EU's Juncker offers Britain banking olive branch

-LONDON New European Commission President Jean-Claude Juncker unexpectedly handed Britain supervision of EU financial services on Wednesday, offering an olive branch to a country that is weighing its future in the bloc.
+LONDON, Sept 10 New European Commission President Jean-Claude Juncker handed Britain supervision of EU financial services on Wednesday, offering an olive branch to a country that is weighing its future in the bloc.

 Juncker, whose appointment to head the European Union's executive was strongly opposed by British Prime Minister David Cameron, said Jonathan Hill will become the European Union's first dedicated financial services commissioner, giving him huge influence over the City of London and rivals Paris and Frankfurt.